Unlikely intersections problem for automorphisms of Markov surfaces: Representation theory

+The \emph{Character variety} of $S$ is the algebraic variety $\cX(S) := \hom (\pi_1 (S) , \SL_2 (\C)) // \SL_2 (\C)$ where $/ /$ is the GIT quotient by the action of $\SL_2(\C)$ by conjugation.
+The \emph{mapping class group} $\Mod (S)$ of $S$ is the group of orientation preserving homeomorphism of $S$ modulo the ones homotopic to the identity.
+It acts on the Character variety.

 Let $\Teich (S)$ be the Teichmuller space of $S$, that is the set of complete finite hyperbolic metrics over $S$.
+The mapping class group $\Mod(S)$ acts on it.
 Every point of $\Teich(S)$ induces a Fuchsian representation of $S$.
-We can actually parametrize the set of Quasi-Fuchsian representations of $S$ using $\Teich(S)$ by the simultaneous uniformization theorem of Bers.
+We can actually parametrize the set of Quasi-Fuchsian representations $\QF(S)$ of $S$ using $\Teich(S)$ by the simultaneous uniformization theorem of Bers.

 \begin{thm}[\cite{bersSimultaneousUniformization1960}] There is a biholomorphic map

 where $\overline S$ is the surface $S$ with its reversed orientation. \end{thm}

 Using this theorem, one can apply an iterative process to find a fixed point in the character variety of $S$.